 “Samsung has made a decision to cease the advertisement on proprietary apps including Samsung Weather, Samsung Pay, and Samsung Theme,” the company said in a statement given to the tech website.

-The report mentioned that the update will be ready by later this year.
+The report mentioned that the update would be ready by later this year.

 “Our priority is to deliver innovative mobile experiences for our consumers based on their needs and wants,” the company said.